-The cigarette tax is subject to an annual index and is \$3.00 per pack of twenty cigarettes for calendar year 2016.
+The cigarette tax is subject to an annual index and is \$3.04 per pack of twenty cigarettes for calendar year 2018.
 The tax is paid by the distributor by purchasing stamps that are affixed to the packages.
-A total use and storage tax of \$3.00 per pack is imposed on cigarettes that are used or stored in Minnesota, on which the tax had not previously been paid (unstamped packages).
-In addition, the in-lieu sales tax is imposed on each pack, which is adjusted annually and is 54.3φ per pack for calendar year 2016.
+A total use and storage tax of \$3.04 per pack is imposed on cigarettes that are used or stored in Minnesota, on which the tax had not previously been paid (unstamped packages).
+In addition, the in-lieu sales tax is imposed on each pack, which is adjusted annually and is 57.4φ per pack for calendar year 2018.

 The tobacco products tax is 95% of the wholesale price on all tobacco products, except cigarettes and little cigars, and includes other cigars, smoking tobacco, and chewing tobacco.
-The minimum tax on a container of moist snuff is equal to the tax on a pack of cigarettes, \$3.00.
+The minimum tax on a container of moist snuff is equal to the tax on a pack of cigarettes, \$3.04.
+A maximum tax of 50 cents applies to each premium cigar.
 The tax is paid by the distributor.
 A use and storage tax of 95% of the cost is imposed on tobacco products that are used or stored in Minnesota on which the tax had not previously been paid.